Cumnor House School for Boys, South Croydon

 Cumnor House Boys' School is an independent prep school in South Croydon for boys aged 2-13 with a reputation for academic excellence.

-What?
-Where?
 Cumnor House Boys’ School is an independent prep school for boys aged 2-13 in South Croydon.
-There is also a Cumnor House Girls’ School (see my review on that next week), and two nurseries on separate sites – one on the same road as the main school site in South Croydon, the other just down from the girls’ school in Purley.
+There is also Cumnor House Girls’ School, and two nurseries on separate sites – one on the same road as the main school site in South Croydon, the other just down from the girls’ school in Purley.
 Both nurseries are co-ed.

 The school is set on a fairly busy residential road, looking across the road to garden allotments.
 Its sporting fields are a short walk away.
-It’s made up of three main buildings that were all former residential houses.
+The school is made up of three main buildings – which have recently been renovated – all former residential houses.

-Facilities: The school has everything you’d expect of an independent prep school: art, science, and sporting facilities, with a particularly impressive music house.
+The school has everything you’d expect of an independent prep school: art, science, and sporting facilities, with a particularly impressive music house.
 The main site feels a bit like a tardis – looking somewhat modest from the front, but extending beyond the main buildings to include outdoor courts as well as an indoor heated swimming pool.
-The playing fields are on a 10-acre site a short walk away from the main school, which also has tennis courts, a sporting pavilion and one of the two nurseries.
-Plans have been approved to upgrade the pavilion.
+The playing fields are on a 10-acre site a short walk away from the main school, which also includes tennis courts, a sporting pavilion and one of the two nurseries.

-What else?
 The school is keen to promote ‘The Cumnor Way’ a set of values that includes good manners, courtesy, self-respect, respect for others, a sense of duty and responsibility.
-The headmaster, Floyd Steadman, says he expects all boys and staff to display these traits.
+All boys and staff are expected to display these traits.
 When I was touring the school, the boys in the (bright and airy) art room, greeted me with a sing-song “Good morning visitor.”

 Like most independent schools, House events are an important part of school life at Cumnor.
 Children are divided between four houses – Danes, Saxons, Normans and Romans – and the houses compete for points.

-Sport is also important in the school’s to produce well-rounded boys ready for senior schools, and teams represent the school in all age-groups in soccer, rugby and cricket.
+Sport is an important part of the school’s ethos to produce well-rounded boys ready for senior schools, and teams represent the school in all age-groups in soccer, rugby and cricket.
 There is also a school swim team.
-Regular tours are taken abroad to a destinations including South Africa, Dubai, the West Indies and Europe.
+Regular tours are taken abroad to destinations including South Africa, Dubai, the West Indies and Europe.

-The academic results: The school has a reputation for academic excellence and for getting results.
-About one-third move on to other senior schools after Year 6, with most of those going to the two Whitgift Foundation schools, Trinity or Whitgift, or the local Grammar schools.
-In 2015, 18 scholarships were awarded at 10+ and 11+ and 15 scholarships were awarded at 13+ (most of these were for Trinity and Whitgift).
+The school has a reputation for academic excellence and for getting results.
+About one-third move on to other senior schools after Year 6, with most of those going to Trinity, Whitgift, or the local Grammar schools.
+In 2018, 21 scholarships were awarded at 10+ and 11+ and 23 scholarships were awarded at 13+ (most of these were for Trinity and Whitgift).

-Fees: Average and on an increasing scale as you go up the school.
-Reception, Yeas 1 and 2 is £3,350 per term, and years 3-8 is £4,030 a term.
-Fees at Treetops nursery depend on how many days your child is there, starting at £1,480 a term for two days a week, rising to £3,165 a term for five days.
+Average and on an increasing scale as you go up the school.
+Reception, Years 1 and 2 is £3,540 per term, and Years 3-8 is £4,250 a term.
+Fees at Cumnor House Nursery depend on how many days your child is there, starting at £1,580 a term for two days a week, rising to £3,375 a term for five days.
 Lunch is included in the fees.

 THE MUDDY VERDICT